 An EOR does not grant clinical licensure.
 It cannot transfer a US state nursing license across jurisdictions, and it cannot hold a DEA registration.
 What it does is take on the legal-employer role in countries where the company has no entity, inside the regulatory envelope of that country.

 For a medical company, that distinction matters.
-An EOR can cleanly employ a regulatory-affairs lead in Switzerland, a biostatistician in Portugal, or a clinical project manager in Brazil.
+An EOR company can cleanly employ a regulatory-affairs lead in Switzerland, a biostatistician in Portugal, or a clinical project manager in Brazil.
 It cannot employ a bedside nurse in Ohio on behalf of a hospital that does not hold the relevant state registration.

 Why medical companies specifically are turning to EOR